SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 #### Addon.yml

 The build process is controlled by a control file called addon.yml.
 This file must be created manually and must be stored in the GIT repository of the developed software.
-It must contain information about the to-be-delivered software product version (see above / link to above) and the contained Software Component versions (see above).
+It must contain information about the to-be-delivered software product version (see above / link to above) and the contained software component versions (see above).
 Below, you see an example:

 ```YAML
 ---